bigchaindb/bigchaindb/docs/server/source/data-models/block-model.rst

 **height**

 The block ``"height"`` (``integer``) denotes the height of the blockchain when the given block was committed.
-Since the blockchain height increases monotonically the height of block can be regarding as its id.
+Since the blockchain height increases monotonically the height of block can be regarded as its id.

 **NOTE**: The genesis block has height ``0``